schmidtniko/multi_dof_kinematic_calibration/README.md

 We are in the process of publishing our software for multi-DOF kinematic calibration.
 Please give us a few more days...

-ALL INFORMATION BELOW IS NOT FINAL
+NOTE THAT THE SOFTWARE IS NOT QUITE READY FOR PRIME TIME YET.
+INFORMATION BELOW IS PRELIMINARY.

 # Overview
 This software allows the accurate calibration of geometric/kinematic transformation hierarchies from sensor data.
 It is possible to calibrate/estimate